jordanbell2357/jordanbell2357.github.io/blog/_posts/2023-07-23-Hadoop-Pyspark-Ubuntu.md

 ---
 layout: post
-title: Installing and using Hadoop and Pyspark on Ubuntu with VirtualBox
+title: Installing and using Hadoop and Pyspark on Ubuntu with VirtualBox and VMware
 ---

 [How To Install Hadoop in Stand-Alone Mode on Ubuntu 20.04.
 Published on February 15, 2022.
 By Tony Tran and Hanif Jetha.
 DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-install-hadoop-in-stand-alone-mode-on-ubuntu-20-04)